If I haven’t already said this to you yet, Happy New Year!

 #10.
 Hire a coach or mentor.

-If you’re struggling with anything particular with your blog, don’t beat yourself up blindly about it.
+If you’re struggling with anything particular with your blog or business, don’t beat yourself up blindly about it.

 Consider hiring a mentor or business coach to help you out with what ever it is you’re struggling with right now.